Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-forms.rst

     generation button anywhere on the page you want to.
   * @titleSelector - set to the selector used for the page title element to include in the report.
 Defaults to #page-title.

+The control adds the `printing` CSS class to the page element whilst generating the PDF output, allowing the customisation of the generation of PDF files.